-Dr. Alfred Ernest Northwood was born July 14, 1873 in Chatham, Ontario, the third of 8 children born to John Northwood and the former Mary Smyth.
+Dr. Alfred Ernest Northwood was born July 14, 1873 in Chatham, the third of 8 children born to John Northwood and the former Mary Smyth.
 His father was a miller and his siblings were; Harry, Edgar, Bertha, Hattie, Mary, Sidney and Dorothy.
-His father was a miller.

 Dr. Northwood was educated in Chatham and graduated M.B. from The University of Toronto Faculty of Medicine in 1895.
 He achieved honors in every subject.
 According to the 1928 Ontario Medical Register, Dr. Northwood joined the College of Physicians and Surgeons on the 29th of May, 1895.
 After graduation he practiced medicine in Florence (Lambton County), Ontario until 1899.
 In 1895 a fire destroyed Dr. Northwoods office as well as a number of other businesses on the Main Street.
 Dr. Northwood re-established his practice in Florence after the fire.
 He was listed in Florence, in the 1897 Farmers and Business Directory for Elgin, Essex, Kent and Lambton County.
 Around 1899-1900 he moved to Wagon Mound, New Mexico and he practiced medicine there for 20 years.